 Generally, immigrants who have successfully naturalized as U.S. citizens are protected from removal.
 However, the U.S. government can de-naturalize and deport certain citizens who used fraud or misrepresentation to gain their green card or citizenship.

 Deportation, exclusion, and removal proceedings are similar terms to describe a situation that you must appear before an immigration judge and your immigration status is being challenged.
 In other words, the U.S. government is putting you in a legal process to remove you from the United States.

 Removal proceedings may be triggered in several different ways.
-Virtually any non-citizen can be deported, but the reasons are different.
+The government may deport virtually any non-citizen, but the reasons are different.
 Some examples include:

 - An unlawfully present immigrant is arrested by immigration enforcement

 - An asylum applicant is referred to an immigration judge (due to denial)

 - A green card holder is convicted of a serious crime